DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-28-publish-welcome-email-changes.md

 - removing the detailed instructions
 - removing the names of buttons, for example, ‘Add a course’ - the wording in Publish is now ‘Add course’
 - removing the broken link to a PDF titled, ‘Tips for writing effectively’
-- changing the footer so it’s consistent with our other notification emails
+- changing the footer so it’s the same as our other notification emails

-We kept the subject line the same - ‘Welcome to Publish teacher training courses’.
+We kept the subject line the same.

 ## New welcome email